sbonner0/dotfiles/README.md

 - rofi-calc
 - ranger

+## Additonal Apps

+I currently still make use of gnome primarily for the google drive integration.
+The following packages aid in the use of gnome and i3:

+- gnome
+- i3-gnome
+- gnome-flashback

 ## Fonts

 I replace freetype2 with one with the cleartype patch, install `freetype2-cleartype` from the AUR.